vallode/vallode.com/README.md

 # vallode-com

-This documentation is aimed at myself, but it might help others who want to create a website similar to this one :)
+This documentation is aimed at myself.
+Hey, me!

 ## Development